mstubna/instagram-example/README.md

 A demo of a simple app that uses the [Instagram gem](https://github.com/Instagram/instagram-ruby-gem)

-This app demonstrates fetching several users' recent feeds, organizing each user's images by their most popular hashtags, and displaying each user's feed on an interactive page.
+This app demonstrates fetching several users' recent feeds, organizing each user's images by their most popular hashtags, and displaying the images in a simple gallery.

 ## Steps to Run